leeyinshen0818/leeyinshen0818/README.md

 - 🧞 A super introvert.
 - 🏠 Enjoy to be alone.
 - 🌴 A nature lover.
-- 🐕 Love animals.
+- 🎣 A fishing lover.
-- 🔷 Rubik's cube lover.
+- 🔷 A Rubik's cube lover.

 <h3>My study as a computer science(data engineering) student 👨‍🎓</h3>